 The first thing to do is to replace the topsoil with fresh soil.
 But don’t damage the roots.
 Replace only the soil to the depth where there are still no roots.

-Thereafter, fertilize the Japanese Maple no more than once a year with a slow-release fertilizer.
+In the future, Japanese maples will be fertilized no more than once a year with a slow-release fertilizer.
 Always follow the product manufacturer’s recommendations.
-Read more about this in How often should I fertilize my Japanese maple?

 Alkaline soil